robch/book-of-ai/docs/speech/speech-to-text-with-keyword-py/sample-overview.md

 audio_config = AudioConfig(filename=input_file) if input_file is not None else AudioConfig(use_default_microphone=True)
 ```

-**STEP 3**: Initialize the speech recognizer and connect event handlers:
+**STEP 3**: Initialize the speech recognizer and connect event handlers.

 ``` python title="main.py"
 # Create the speech recognizer from the above configuration information